 In Super Mario Bros. fandom, the tendency to use the The Super Mario Bros.
 Super Show personalities of the Koopalings paired with the games' names for them is a pervasive piece of fanon, despite allusions to their Canon personalities in Super Mario World.
 In fact, these personalities are so popular that quite a bit of SMBfanfic is exclusively about the Koopalings!

 Another example is the widespread belief that the Mario Brothers originated in Brooklyn and ended up in the Mushroom World through a freak accident.
-This idea seems to have originated in the Western cartoon as well.
+This idea seems to have originated in the Western cartoon as well, though it appears to have been adopted as canon by Nintendo of America in the 1990's.
 Meanwhile, the Yoshi's Island series of games flat-out state that the Mario Bros. were born in the Mushroom Kingdom (although, if this is true, one has to wonder where all these humans—and their thick Italian accents—are coming from).
 Of course, there's nothing yet prohibiting the idea that they may have moved to Brooklyn at some point in their lives.
 Maybe the events of Yoshi's Island convinced the Mario Brothers' parents that the Mushroom Kingdom was too dangerous of a place to raise kids?

 That seems to be what they want you to think, that they moved to Brooklyn — Mario growing up in Brooklyn is mentioned in passing in some of the games (Mario Party 5, for instance), long after Yoshi's Island was released.